Benefits of reducing food waste

 Many people want to help the environment but aren’t sure where to begin.
 If you’re wondering how to have an impact in your daily life, why not look close to home – with the food you buy and, more to the point, the food you waste?

-Reducing trash
+Reduce trash

 Although it may not seem like a big deal to toss spoiled food here and there, it adds up over time and multiplies when everybody is doing it.
 Each year in Hennepin County, we waste an amount of food that could fill Target Field one-and-a-half times!
-According to a 2016 waste study, food is the most common material found in our trash, so if we waste less food, we can shrink the amount that is now going to an incinerator or a landfill.
+According to a 2016 waste study, food is the most common material found in our trash, so if we waste less food, we can reduce trash and shrink the amount that is now going to an incinerator or a landfill.
 Plus, on a household level it means we have fewer (and better-smelling) trash bags.

 The climate connection